About Our Name

-The fire destroyed much of the historic sanctuary, including the chancel area and most of the historic stained glass windows.
+The fire destroyed much of the historical sanctuary, including the chancel area and most of the historical stained glass windows.
 Over the past few years, the congregation of the First Reformed Church has diminished in number.
-Though a still a vibrant community, they no longer have the resources to maintain a historic building of the church’s size.
-The fire’s destruction and the dwindling congregation numbers could be seen as signs of a church that is at the end of its days.
-However, they can also be the catalyst for many new opportunities.
+Thoug still a vibrant community, they no longer have the resources to maintain a historical building of the church’s size.
+The fire’s destruction and the dwindling congregation numbers could have been seen as signs of a church that is at the end of its days.
+However, they proved to be the catalyst for many new opportunities.

-Pictured on left: The historic interior sanctuary of the First Reformed Church
+Pictured on left: The historical interior sanctuary of the First Reformed Church

 Concerned congregation members and community leaders came up with a creative solution to address their problems in a way which could help solve a greater social issue, one which affected their own church.
-While some faith based organizations support and fund affordable housing and adaptive reuse efforts, Town Clock CDC will be the first to integrate affordable housing into a sanctuary space.
+While some faith-based organizations support and fund affordable housing and adaptive reuse efforts, Town Clock CDC was the first to integrate affordable housing into a sanctuary space.

 Though the church was originally destroyed for providing sanctuary for a victim of abuse, its rebuilding ensures that the space is used as a worship space while providing sanctuary for survivors of domestic violence.

 The Town Clock, located in the steeple of the First Reformed Church, is owned, operated and maintained by the city of New Brunswick.
 However, it is physically located inside of the church.
-With that spirit, Town Clock CDC hopes to use the facilities of the historic First Reformed Church to provide direction for the greater community of New Brunswick.
+With that spirit, Town Clock CDC uses the facilities of the historical First Reformed Church to provide direction for the greater community of New Brunswick.
 When the resources of the public, private and faith-based realms are combined,

 great things are possible.